SKindij/JavaScript-Reference-Guide/OBJECTS/README.md

 - - -

+## <a name="collection"></a>📖 Collection objects
+Map and Set are both data structures in JS that are used for storing collections of values.
+They are both part of the group of "built-in" or "native" JavaScript objects, along with other data structures such as Array, Object, and Date.

 **Map** - a collection for storing data of any type in the form of **[key, value]** pairs.
 > ``const map = new Map( [ ['js', 'JavaScript'], ['css', 'Cascading Style Sheets'] ] )``